jhou1/docker-iscsi/README.md

 You should be able to successfully login.

-## Using service instead of podIP
+## Setup iscsi initiator with service

 you could also use a service ip instead of podIP.

-\1.
-Create the service
+1. Create the service

 ```
 oc create -f service.json
 ```

-\2.
-Get the service ip `oc get serivce iscsi-target`, assume the ip is `172.30.50.235`.
+2. Get the service ip `oc get serivce iscsi-target`, assume the ip is `172.30.50.235`.

-\3.
-Create a portal in the `iscsi-target` pod using the service ip
+3. Create a portal in the `iscsi-target` pod using the service ip

 ```
 oc exec iscsi-target -- targetcli /iscsi/iqn.2016-04.test.com:storage.target00/tpg1/portals create 172.30.50.235
 ```

-\4.
-On nodes, configure iscsi initiator with the service ip
+4. On nodes, configure iscsi initiator with the service ip

 ```
 iscsiadm -m discovery -t sendtargets -p 172.30.50.235